MojoJolo/MojoJolo.github.io/_posts/2019-01-14-basic-sorting-review.md

 layout: post
 title: "Basic Sorting Review"
 date: 2019-01-14
+description: I'm currently reviewing the basic sorting algorithms.
+I'm writing this blog to serve as my notes that I can look back when needed in the future.
 ---

 I'm currently reviewing the basic sorting algorithms.
 I'm writing this blog to serve as my notes that I can look back when needed in the future.